 - big data gathering and predictive analytics;

 - ability to deliver a stellar patient experience.

 Just like with any other CRM platform, there are lots of different objects and cases that you’ll need to set up an entire dynamic infrastructure for your healthcare business.
-Here is a list of the most crucial aspect that you’ll need to consider is data integration.
+Here is a list of the most crucial aspects that you’ll need to consider is data integration.

 - You need to have an effective data governance program in place.
 Meaning that there needs to be a standardized terminology and data classification system, established data flow, and clear standards for data accuracy and precision.

 - You also need to focus on software adoption and make sure that your team understands the features of Salesforce Health Cloud.